-E-l.2 The sampling device shall be clean and dry when used.
+E-1.2 The sampling device shall be clean and dry when used.

-E-l.3 Precautions shall be taken to protect the samples, the material being sampled, the sampling device and the containers for samples from adventitious contamination.
+E-1.3 Precautions shall be taken to protect the samples, the material being sampled, the sampling device and the containers for samples from adventitious contamination.

 E-1.4 The samples shall be placed in clean and dry containers.
 The sample containers shall be of such a size that they are almost completely filled by the sample.

-E-l.5 Each container shall be sealed airtight after filling and marked with full details of sampling, date of sampling, batch or code number, name of the manufacturer and other important particulars of the consignment.
+E-1.5 Each container shall be sealed airtight after filling and marked with full details of sampling, date of sampling, batch or code number, name of the manufacturer and other important particulars of the consignment.

-E-l.6 All the samples shall be stored in such a manner that there is no deterioration of the material.
+E-1.6 All the samples shall be stored in such a manner that there is no deterioration of the material.

-E-l.7 Sampling shall be done by a person agreed to between the purchaser and the vendor and in the presence of the purchaser (or his representative) and the vendor (or his representative).
+E-1.7 Sampling shall be done by a person agreed to between the purchaser and the vendor and in the presence of the purchaser (or his representative) and the vendor (or his representative).

 E-2 SCALE OF SAMPLING